Hexadual/Quartz/content/index.md

 # Welcome
-Hello, my name is Jacob and I am a Senior @ Purdue University studying cybersecurity and love all things technology.
-I love learning something new everyday.
-In my spare time, I work on applying the concepts I have learned in class to my homelab.
+**Hi, I'm Jacob — a recent Purdue University graduate with a degree in Cybersecurity.**
+I'm passionate about technology, lifelong learning, and applying what I learn to real-world projects in my homelab.
+This site is where I share my thoughts, experiments, and experience—both academic and hands-on.
 ![[me2.jpg| 400]]

 ---